christopheryoung/chrisyoung/site/prose/blog/posts/2009-02-09_recently_read_i_was_told_thered_be_cake.markdown

 ---
 {date: '2009-02-09', explananda: '', title: 'Recently read: I Was Told There''d Be
-    Cake'}
+	Cake', tags: book_reviews}

 ---
 <strong>Sloane Crosley. <em>I Was Told There'd Be Cake: Essays</em></strong>

 This is a collection of personal essays.
 On the back, one of the blurbs calls it a "lively reminiscence about growing up strange."
 The blurber can't have read the book.
 Crosley is a remarkably bland, ordinary person.
 Indeed, her blandness is sort of a recurring theme in these essays, as she seems perfectly aware that she's a bland, ordinary person.

 Personal essays can charm by the force of an author's personality; by their subject matter; or by their distinctive use of language.
 Regarding the first, see the first paragraph.
 As for the subject matter, it's also pretty bland.
 Throughout <em>I Was Told There'd Be Cake</em> there are occasional sentences, one-liners, and similes that made me laugh and keep reading.
 But I thought they were dragged down by the surrounding prose, which often seems to be either trying too hard to be funny or reads as though it could have used just one more draft.
 Her writing is well-paced for all that, and if you're not fussy, or if you're not in a fussy mood, this book might get you through a few subway rides.